moonlight8978/kubernetes-schema-store/README.md

 A simple application to sync Kubernetes CRDs, and objects json schema to a remote storage with rclone

+## Motivation

+- Save time writing CRDs manifests
+- No more wasting time to lookup for online json schema
+- Can be self-hosted

 ## Usage

 ### Setup storage and kubernetes connection